-Portfolio Management is a financial concept – allocate investments in different asset classes based on assumed risk and reward to optimize the overall outcome.
-It also ensures that the organization spends the most scarce resources on the work that yields the most value.
+Portfolio Management is a finance concept that refers to allocating investments across different asset classes (based on the assumed risk and reward) to optimize the overall outcome.
+Product Portfolio Management (PPM) applies that same approach to your organization, allocating scarce resources to the work that yields the most value.

-Years ago, I led strategic planning for our product portfolios across PayPal.
-We needed to evaluate the potential opportunities that may help the company achieve its several objectives.
-This ranged from improving engagement, launching into a new market, reducing transaction costs, as well as taking risky-bets on emerging trends.
+Years ago, I led strategic planning for PayPal’s product portfolios.
+We needed to evaluate opportunities that could help the company achieve specific objectives, such as improving engagement, launching into a new market, reducing transaction costs, and taking risks on emerging trends.

-How could we compare these diverse types of product initiatives across revenue growth, cost reduction, and risky innovation?– CFO and Head of Product
+How could we compare these diverse product initiatives across revenue growth, cost reduction, and risky innovation?

-We started using ROI as most companies do but quickly ran into many limitations.
+We tried using ROI but quickly ran into limitations.
+It was nearly impossible to clearly and consistently tie initiatives to specific outcomes.
 We needed a solution to measure and evaluate opportunities more directly than ROI.
-Subsequently, this led us to develop a new approach – MoAR, or Metric on Available Resources.
+That led us to develop a new approach – MoAR, or Metrics Over Available Resources.

-ROI, Return on Investment, is a ratio between net profit (over a period) and the cost of investment.
-ROI is a performance measure often used to evaluate or compare the efficiency of many different investments.
-(Wikipedia)
+Return on Investment (ROI) is a ratio between net profit (over a period) and the investment cost.
+It is a performance measure often used to evaluate or compare the efficiency of different investments.

 Product Portfolio Metrics: Measuring Benefits